 “Whether it is structural composition or animation, [Attack On Titan] season 3 differs from the previous two quite a lot – it almost feels like an entirely new series.
 Whether it is Eren, Levi, or other characters, the production now focuses on their innermost attributes, and it will be quite clear that up to now, we’ve only understood them on a surface level.
 Even just looking at a key animation draft, it’s apparent that this is not a direct extension of the previous seasons.”

-While some fans may dislike it when an anime adaptation changes the source material, Isayama believes the differences should make the third season even better than his original vision.
+While some fans may dislike it when an anime adaptation changes the source material, Isayama believes the differences made the third season even better than his original vision.
 In fact, he says, “This time, I can ascend to heaven right after I die!”

 Attack On Titan Season 4 Release Date: Will There Be Another Long Wait?

 Shingeki no Kyojin Season 3 began airing on July 22, 2018.
 It is believed that Attack On Titan Season 3 will be a two-cour season and run for 24 episodes.
 The official website has confirmed that the third season will be two cours, but they have not yet officially announced the total number of episodes.
-It is possible there will be a short hiatus between the two cours or even a recap episode.
+However, the first half was 12 episodes, so the second half will likely be the same.

-It is also possible that the third season will be a split-cour anime season, which is when a single season takes a three-month break before renewing broadcasting.
-If that’s the case, then the second half of the third season will likely begin airing in January 2019 during the winter anime season.
+The third season was confirmed to be a split-cour anime season, which is when a single season takes a multi-month break before renewing broadcasting.
+In this case, the second half of the third season will begin airing in April 2019 during the spring anime season.

 If that is indeed the case, then anime fans need not wait too long.
 By the end of 2018, the monthly manga will be up to Attack On Titan Chapter 112 assuming the manga hasn’t already ended by then.
 Based on the information available during the premiere, the third season will likely find an ending somewhere around Chapter 90 (Volume 22).
-That stopping point will give Studio Wit around 22 chapters to work with for producing Attack On Titan Season 4, which is more than enough for a single-cour finale.
+It could be argued that this stopping point will give Studio Wit around 22 chapters to work with for producing Attack On Titan Season 4, which is more than enough for a single-cour season, but it’s unknown if the final chapters of Volume 27 will provide a good stopping point for the fourth season that provides a semblance of closure to the current story arc.

 Shingeki no Kyojin Season 4 Spoilers

-Note: The following assumes that the ending of the third season will correspond to Chapter 90 of the manga.
+Note: Attack On Titan Season 3 Episode 12, Night of the Battle to Retake the Wall, has the same title as manga Chapter 72.
+The following spoilers for Attack On Titan Season 4 assume that the ending of the third season will correspond to Chapter 90 of the manga.
 This article will be updated once the final episodes air in Japan.

 One year after the battle of Trost district, the Survey Corps finally set about beyond Wall Maria for the first time in several years.
 They find the ocean in the year 851, reaching the border of Paradis Island.
 While others played out scenes from the inevitable anime beach episode, Eren is focused only on killing enemies across the sea.